Latvia gets EU green light to adopt euro currency

 “Latvia’s experience shows that a country can successfully overcome macroeconomic imbalances, however severe, and emerge stronger from the crisis with a solid recovery,” Rehn said, noting that it will have the strongest economic growth in all of the 27-nation EU this year.

-Latvian Prime Minister Valdis Dombrovskis said switching to the euro from the lat currency would foster growth, bring increased foreign investment and upgrades of its credit ratings.
+Latvian Prime Minister Valdis Dombrovskis told a news conference switching to the euro from the lat currency will foster economic growth, bringing increased foreign investment and upgrades of its sovereign credit ratings.

 Dombrovskis has pressed on with euro entry even though polls show most Latvians are opposed to switching currencies.